LLM4OR/LLM4OR/README.md

-# Optimization Modeling in the Era of LLMs: Progress and Future Directions
+# A Survey of Optimization Modeling Meets LLMs: Progress and Future Directions

 ## Introduction